 What is Sterilization?

-Sterilization is a physical process mainly used to completely destroy all forms of microorganisms present on a surface or a medium.
-This process is carried out mainly to preserve the substance for a long time without decay.
-It is usually done by physical agents such as heat, radiation, filtration, etc.
+Sterilization is a process mainly used to kill all forms of microorganisms and its spores.
+This process is carried out to maintain a sterile environment.
+It is usually done through combinations of heat, irradiation, filtration, high pressure etc.

 What is Disinfection?

-Disinfection is the chemical process used to eliminate or inhibit the growth of bacteria and other pathogens causing infectious diseases in both humans and animals.
+Disinfection is a chemical process used to eliminate or inhibit the growth of bacteria and other pathogens that may cause infectious diseases in humans and animals.
 Disinfectants are the chemical solutions used to make substance infection-free.
 These include alcohol, iodine, chlorine, etc.